JR-Abstract/.github/README.md

-# Org for JR Anbstract
+# Org for JR Abstract